brials/matching-game/README.md

 Task List
 Set up project repo, everyone else clone
-Fri: vote for project idea,our plans should be very detailed, including site architecture, wireframes of your pages, diagrams of how you are going to organize and solve your problem domain in code (including all points for user input and what the handlers for each of those points will do), plus anything else that you've worked out in advance (naming conventions for variables, for instance, plus things like Git process, branch/issue names, color palettes, custom font selections, whatever goes into the project. set up slack
+Fri: vote for project idea, our plans should be very detailed, including site architecture, wireframes of your pages, diagrams of how you are going to organize and solve your problem domain in code (including all points for user input and what the handlers for each of those points will do), plus anything else that you've worked out in advance (naming conventions for variables, for instance, plus things like Git process, branch/issue names, color palettes, custom font selections, whatever goes into the project. set up slack
 Ground Rule